ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3> K-means clustering</h3>
 <div style="height: 20px;"></div>

+But as NASA puts it, with radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".
+So those two features alone can play a signfiicant role in classifications, particularly since a planet's mass and size will correlate with its actual geologic properties.

+With this in mind I will be conducting a k-means algoirthm using the features of exoplanet radius and exoplanet mass alone.

 To determine the number of categories (clusters) we want to develop, we will use the <strong>silhouette score</strong> method.
 You may consult my script for a better understanding of this method.
 High scores indicate good clustering results, bad scores indicate bad results.